 Emma and I love drinking wine with food.
 We love wines with grace and intrigue.
 We live in the Barossa valley in southern Australia.
 This is our home.
 We have taken great pleasure in exploring its strengths – an ancient landscape with a great resource of young and very old vines.
 We remain constantly aware of the most significant local challenge – an abundance of sunshine.

-For a few years now we have been dabbling with small parcels of Grenache, Mataro, Syrah and Cinsault and more recently old vine Riesling, Semillon and Muscat (the first of these were released in late 2014).
+For a few years now we have been dabbling with small parcels of Grenache, Mataro, Syrah and Cinsault and more recently old vine Syrah, Riesling, Semillon and Muscat from a five acre vineyard we purchased in late 2013.

 We are keen to understand the uniquely Australian character of our wines.
 We use no new oak.
 For our reds we are attracted to vineyards that allow us to pick earlier in an effort to preserve vitality, crunch and intrigue.
 And for our whites we are attracted to vineyards that are rocky and closer to the sun – for us the white skins play a very important role as we explore a full and more exotic realm of flavour whilst trying to retain natural acidity, a realm of flavour we hope reflects the old, wild and mystical landscape we are lucky to now call our home amongst the hills here.

 Our wines range from 10% to 100% whole bunch and all wine movements are done using gravity.
 We nearly always harvest on ‘fruit’ days.
 All ferments are unseeded and allowed to progress naturally.
 All wines are bottled under screw cap.
 We sincerely hope they become a valuable contribution to the evolving nature of Australian wine.

 ARCHAEUS (soul of a place) – inspired by Syrah

 QUOMODO (in which way) – inspired by Riesling

 SOLUMODO (the solo way) – inspired by Semillon